Expert Tips For Traveling To Europe For More Fun, Less Stress

 > Book Ahead for Tickets & Passes

 Make online reservations for the places you plan to visit.
-This will provide guaranteed entry and lets you skip the lines of people (that can be quite long at popular places) waiting to purchase tickets onsite.
+This will guarantee entry and let you skip the lines (which can be quite long at popular places) for purchasing tickets onsite.

-Also, consider purchasing special passes that allow entry to several venues while saving money.
+Also, consider purchasing special passes that grant entry to multiple venues and save money.
 For example, the Paris Museum Pass provides entry to more than 50 museums and monuments.
-Check your travel guidebook or search online for details.
+Search online or check a travel guidebook for details.

-8. Get Proper Electrical Adaptors (and Maybe Converters)
+8. Get Proper Electrical Adapters (and Maybe Converters)

-Types of electrical voltage and outlets in Europe differ from what is common in North America.
-Europe’s electrical system runs on 220 volts – not the 110 volts in Canada and the U.S. In addition, electrical outlets are not the same.
+Types of electrical voltage and outlets in Europe differ from those commonly found in North America.
+Europe’s electrical system operates at 220 volts – not the 110 volts used in Canada and the U.S. Additionally, electrical outlets differ in their design.

 > Electrical Converters

-Packing converters may not be necessary (even when the electrical system requirements vary) because many modern electronics (like smartphones, tablets, and laptops) and appliances (like CPAP machines, hair dryers, and curling irons) are dual voltage, converting automatically.
-Check the specifications/labels on your devices to see if this is true for the electrical items you plan to pack.
+Packing converters may not be necessary (even when electrical system requirements vary) because many modern electronics (like smartphones, tablets, and laptops) and appliances (like CPAP machines, hair dryers, and curling irons) are dual-voltage and automatically convert.
+Check the specifications/labels on your devices to see if this applies to the electrical items you plan to pack.

 > Electrical Outlet Adaptors

-European countries don’t all use the same electrical outlets and plugs, and they are all different from North America.
-The best idea is to pack a universal adaptor that will work in various countries.
-For instance, England and Ireland use a plug with three rectangular prongs; European countries on the continent (e.g., France, Germany, Spain) take two round prongs.
-Either way, having an adaptor that works for more than one country makes sense if your travel plans take you to different countries.
-Check your travel guidebook or online for adaptor details about the country(ies) you’ll visit.
+European countries don’t all use the same electrical outlets and plugs as those in North America.
+The best idea is to pack a universal adapter that will work in various countries.
+For instance, England and Ireland use a plug with three rectangular prongs, while European countries on the continent (e.g., France, Germany, Spain) use a plug with two round prongs.
+Either way, having an adapter that works in multiple countries makes sense if your travel plans take you to different countries.
+Check online, with your travel agent, or a travel guidebook for details on adapters for the country(ies) you’ll visit.

 9. Download Helpful Apps & Content